MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-user-with-username-password.md

     - `submitCode()`
     - `resendCode()`

-- To submit the OTP code that the app collected from the user, use the following code snippet:
+- To submit the email one-time passcode that the app collected from the user, use the following code snippet:

     ```kotlin
     val nextState = actionResult.nextState